LennysLounge/ACC-Race-Control/README.md

-# ACC live timing
+# ACC Race Control
 A live timing app for Assett Corsa Competizione

 Build with netbeans 12 and Gradle 6.2.2